umcconnell/destroyer2/docs/guide/api.md

 ## Delete Room

 Delete a room and kick out any players still in the room.
+This endpoints **requires auth**.

 -   **URL**

-    /api/deleteroom
+    `/api/deleteroom`

 -   **Method:**